couchbaselabs/vscode-cblite/README.md

 <img src="resources/readme/open_pallete.gif" width=500 alt="Open Database With Command Pallete" />

-:**NOTE**: Opening a database using this plugin will automatically upgrade it to 3.0 version of Couchbase Lite silently.
+:warning: Opening a database using this plugin will automatically upgrade it to 3.0 version of Couchbase Lite silently.
 If this is undesirable, make a copy of the database folder before opening it with the plugin.

 ### Interact With Documents